opentok/Opentok-Python-SDK/sample/Cloud/README.md

 # OpenTok Cloud API Sample Python

-This is a simple demo app that shows how you can use the OpenTok-Python-SDK to register callbacks to receive notifications for streams and connections created and destroyed with your API Key and also to send arbitrary messages and disconnect participants in OpenTok sessions from your server.
+This simple demo app shows how to use the OpenTok Python SDK to do the following:

+* Register callbacks to receive notifications for streams and connections created and destroyed in an OpenTok session

+* Send arbitrary messages to clients in an OpenTok session

+* Disconnect participants in OpenTok sessions

 ## Running the App